GnisterDev/JavaFX-Calendar/docs/release3/README.md

 ## Known issues

-### New Line Characters in Descriptions:

-When adding a description for an event, pressing "Enter" to create a new line prevents the event from being added.
-This occurs because the HTTP request does not accept new line characters, as HTTP header values cannot contain line breaks or special characters.

-- **Suggested Fix:**
-  - Implement a function to remove or replace new line characters in the header value before sending the HTTP request

 ### Overlapping events

 Events scheduled at the same time currently overlap, causing one event to hide another.